Chymyst/chymyst-core/docs/chymyst03.md

 `java.lang.Exception: Error: In Site{c + f/B → ...}: Reaction {c + f/B → ...} finished without replying to f/B. Reported error: Bad value of n!`

+In general, a reaction can consume one or more blocking molecules and fail to reply to them due to an exception.
-In general, there can be one or more blocked threads still waiting for replies when this kind of situation occurs.
+Thus, there can be one or more blocked threads still waiting for replies when this kind of situation occurs.
 The chemical machine will throw an exception in all threads that are still waiting for replies, unblocking all those threads (and possibly killing their calculations, unless exceptions are caught).
 This feature is intended to reduce deadlocks due to missing replies.